 Wrist Joints – Stiffness & Pain

-The wrist is made up of a mechanically complex configuration of muscles, bones, and ligaments.
-When we say “wrist joint,” we are actually referring to many small joints that bridge the carpal bones of the hand with the ulna and radius bones in the forearm.
-There are a total of 15 bones that connect the arm with the hand, and the wrist joint must be capable of a wide range of movements without sacrificing stability.
+Our wrist is made up of a mechanically complex configuration of bones, muscles and ligaments and wrist joint referred as many small joints that bridge the carpal bones of the hand with the ulna and radius bones in the forearm.
+There are 15 bones that connect the arm with the hand, and the wrist joint must be capable of a wide range of movements without sacrificing stability.
 Wrist pain and stiffness can occur when any of these tiny joints wear down and start to grind against one another, causing the immune system to signal inflammation.

 Carpal tunnel syndrome